 The only healthy way to tan your skin is to do it gradually, while always remaining adequately protected with a broad spectrum sunscreen.
 Tanning oils or skipping sunscreen completely may yield fast results, but your results will be at the cost of damaging your skin cells and increasing your risk of skin cancer.

 The sun-kissed look is something we all crave and try to cultivate, but I’m telling you it’s best to change the way you’re going about it!
 Wanting to have tanned skin is not an excuse to forego all of the important sun protection measures like UV protective clothing, seeking shade, and wearing sunscreen.

 The key to tanning healthily is the opposite of what you would imagine.
 In order to tan your skin with the least amount of damage, you need to use the best sun protection possible.
-This means making sure that you are always wearing and reapplying an effective broad spectrum sunscreen.
+This means making sure that you are always wearing and reapplying an effective summer sunscreen.
 You want your skin to be protected so that you can spend more time in the sun.
 More time in the sun will gradually lead to your skin tanning, simply from exposure.
 That’s the trick to a healthy tan without burning!

 After extensive research into the products that will provide the best protection for spending more time in the sun, SimplySunSafe recommends BADGER Sport Sunscreen SPF 35 as the best sunscreen for tanning.
 Read on for a detailed buyer’s guide, comparison table, and in-depth reviews of the top 5 sunscreens for getting a tan.

 To be sure that your skin is sufficiently protected against harmful UV rays during your extended time in the sun while tanning, there are a few must-have features that you should look for in your sunscreen: